chrisnmorrison/mesmer-next/content/portfolio/revista/revista.md

 Best of all, Revista is open-source.
 If you have an idea for a blog/magazine site and would like to use Revista, you can go ahead and use it without our permission.

-If you'd like to use Revista but aren't sure how to set up a GatsbyJS website, <a href="/contact">don't hesitate to contact us for a quote</a>.
+If you'd like to use Revista but aren't sure how to set up a GatsbyJS website, [don't hesitate to contact us](/contact) for a quote.
 We're happy to customize Revista to fit your needs and set you up with static blog hosting.